 If you are starting a new program, you must submit a Notice of Filing to the Health Department, which must include at least one of the following Department of Education documents:

 All children in your program are required to have a medical examination before admission, and age-appropriate medical examinations thereafter.
-Children must be immunized against diphtheria, pertussis, tetanus (i.e., DPT), polio, measles, mumps and rubella.
+Children must be immunized against diphtheria, pertussis, tetanus (i.e., DPT), polio, measles, mumps, rubella and influenza.